 There is no “best” camera.
 Because there’s a large variety of applications, preferences, and variations across models and years it is advised not to expect perfection from even the most expensive pieces.
-The variety of used film equipment is so abundant that it is simply not possible to have one that does it all.
-There are, however, a few recommendations which can get you started, below.
+The variety of used film equipment is so abundant that it is simply not possible to have just one that does it all.
+There are, however, a few recommendations that can get you started, below.

 Yashica Electro 35 is a fantastic rangefinder that boasts a versatile, sharp lens and is easy to use.
 You can start shooting it without having to know any of the photographic concepts mentioned above, as long as you take a few minutes to study it.
-The drawbacks are its large size, a POD issue (see linked article) and a finicky battery.
+The drawbacks are its large size, a POD issue and a finicky battery.

-Any of the cameras from Canon QL lineup can serve as a great everyday shooter; some will require batteries — others won’t.
+Any of the cameras from the Canon QL lineup can serve as a great everyday shooter; some will require batteries — others won’t.

 When buying a used film camera, expect to get occasional duds.
 These pieces may be very old and aren’t easy to fully inspect without running a roll of film though.

 Look for a good return policy and “tested with film” items where the seller can prove their workability with actual photographs.
 Such cameras often cost more than the same untested pieces.
 This is where you will need to make a judgement call.

 Cameras marked as “recently CLA’d” (serviced) should come with a receipt.